How to Make and Freeze Basil Sauce

 How to Use Frozen Basil Sauce

 Basil sauce pairs beautifully with tomato.
-Whether it’s a homemade pasta sauce, pizza sauce or even a soup or stew with a tomato base, your homemade basil sauce will pair well with it.
+Whether it's a homemade pasta sauce, pizza sauce or even a soup or stew with a tomato base, your homemade basil sauce will be a delicious, flavor-packed addition.

 But it doesn't stop there.
 You can also add it to white sauces, winter soups, spread it on toast or add it to a buttery, baked potato.

 You might be wondering how much you should use?
 It really depends on your taste!
-Just adjust according to your preferences.
+A word of warning?
+This stuff is packed with basil flavor, so start with minimal amounts and increase according to preference.

 Pin this for later: